GET PEOPLE TO TAKE YOU (AND YOUR BUSINESS) SERIOUSLY

 Make a Schedule

-It’s unrealistic to think other things will never pop up, but making a schedule for yourself helps you stick to your goals and be more productive.
-If you know that you do your best work between 10am – 2pm, set that time aside for business.
-Schedule doctor appointments, parent-teacher conferences, and phone calls around it.
-And if an unexpected visitor pops around during your busy time, tell them to go away.
-You’re working – they can come back when you’re free.
+It’s unrealistic to think other things will never pop up but making a schedule helps you stick to your goals and be more productive.
+For example, if you do your best work between 10 am – 2 pm, set that time aside for business: schedule doctor appointments, parent-teacher conferences, and phone calls around it.
+And if an unexpected visitor pops around during your busy time, (nicely) tell them to go away.
+You’re working; they can come back when you’re free.

 Dress for Success

-When someone asks you about your business – or when they suggest that you don’t actually have one – be sure of yourself.
-Even the best of us can become tongue-tied when we’re put on the spot, but you need to know your value and how to express that to others.
-Take the time to work on your elevator pitch and know what to say when you need to talk about your business.
+When someone asks you about your business – or when they suggest that you don’t have one – be sure of yourself.
+Even the best of us can become tongue-tied when we’re put on the spot, but knowing your value and how to express that to others is vital.
+Take the time to work on your elevator pitch and know what to say when talking about your business.
 Be proud when you tell people what you do!

 Make Some Money!

-Lastly – it’s hard for people to not take you seriously when you’re rolling in the dough.
-Nothing makes your hard work more evident than having a ton of clients - and the money to show for it.
+Lastly – people will take you seriously when you’ve got something to show for all your hard work.
+Running a business isn’t easy.
+Finding new clients isn’t easy.
+And, sometimes, getting them to pay you isn’t easy.
+But nothing makes your hard work more evident than having a full roster and the money to show for it.
 You may not be there yet, but if you keep working hard and taking yourself seriously, you WILL be a success.